-Manuka is based on the concept of locally sourced ingredients, free from additives, chemicals and preservatives, prepared freshly and focused mostly on plant-based cuisine.
+Manuka is based on the concept of locally sourced ingredients, free from additives, chemicals and preservatives, prepared freshly and focused mostly on plant-based cuisine and localy sourced ingredients, especially vegetables.
 I know how it could sound – don’t let that put you off – healthy food can be extremely delicious if done well, as it’s the case here.

 The food is really what makes this place stand out from the rest of the restaurants in Marbella.

-Focused heavily on plant-based options, but not leaving meat-eaters stranded either, the key to their success is sustainably sourced clean ingredients showcased in simple yet effective dishes.
+Focused heavily on plant-based options, but not leaving meat-eaters stranded either, the key to their success is sustainably sourced local ingredients packed with flavors and showcased in simple yet effective dishes.